FroggosOrbit/webfishing-true-offline/README.md

 *please message me on twitter or discord if you find a mod that should be on this list*

-# WHAT YOU NEED TO INSTALL:
+# WHAT YOU NEED TO BEFORE HAND:
 1: A legal version of the game
 - Link: https://store.steampowered.com/app/3146520/WEBFISHING/